jwoudenberg/Shortcut/README.md

+**WARNING: THIS IS VERY, VERY OLD.**
+But I still like the idea behind the game, so I'm thinking about rewriting the thing using some of the things learned in the past.
+Plans include to use React.js, so let's see what happens...

+**OLD README BELOW**

 # Shortcut version 0.1
 Shortcut is web-based card-laying game.
 Players have to bases between which they must create a route, by drawing, placing and rotating cards.